 d.
 Written Board Review: (Monday, Tuesdays, Thursdays and Fridays, 06:45-07:15, May and June).
 All residents participate in the key word and written board review as a preparation for the ABA/ASA In-Training Exam and written boards.
 Multiple choice questions and answers are reviewed, as are key words that are obtained from ABA/ASA In-Training results.

 5. DEPARTMENT-WIDE WEDNESDAY MORNING CONFERENCES

-Wednesday Morning Lecture Series: (06:45-07:30 hrs, September-June) The lecture series is for attendings and residents from all Mount Sinai Medical Center campuses and major affiliates.
+Wednesday Morning Lecture Series: (06:45-07:30 hrs, September-June) The lecture series is for attendings and residents from all Mount Sinai Health System campuses and major affiliates.
 The lecture series runs on a two-year cycle and covers a selection of topics from the ABA/ASA In-Training Content Outline and other topics of interest.
 CA-3 residents are occasionally assigned topics in their subspecialty to present or are given an opportunity to present the results of their research.

 Grand Rounds: Once monthly, in lieu of a Wednesday Morning Lecture, a speaker from another Department or institution is invited to deliver an hour-long Grand Rounds lecture.
 Residents participate in the discussion that follows.